Facebook 'refriends' Australia after changes to media laws

 Major television broadcaster and newspaper publisher Seven West Media Ltd said it had signed a letter of intent to strike a content supply deal with Facebook within 60 days.

-A representative of News Corp, which has a major presence in Australia’s news industry and last week announced a global licencing deal with Google, was not immediately available for comment.
+A representative of News Corp, which has a major presence in Australia’s news industry and last week announced a global licensing deal with Google, was not immediately available for comment.

-The proposed code will apply to Facebook and Google, although the competition regulator, which advised government on the legislation, has said it’s likely other tech firms will be added.

-“The law itself remains untested.
-It’s like a gun that sits in the Treasurer’s desk that hasn’t been used or tested,” said Leaver.

 Frydenberg said Google had welcomed the changes.
-A Google spokesman declined to comment on Reuters’ queries.
+A Google spokesman declined to comment.

 Google also previously threatened to withdraw its search engine from Australia but later struck a series of deals with publishers.